Welcome

 3 days

-You'll get a case description for which you'll need to implement a hybrid Progressive Web App working with local data.
+You'll get a case description for which you'll need to implement a full-fledged Quasar app.
+AI use allowed.

 DevOps 1&3